AmazingAng/WTF-Solidity/Languages/en/12_Event_en/readme.md

 ### `Data`

 Non-indexed parameters will be stored in the `data` section of the log.
 They can be interpreted as "value" of the event and can't be retrieved directly.
 But they can store data with larger size.
-Therefore, `data` section can be used to store complex data structures, such as arrays and strings.
-Moreovrer, `data` consumes less gas on storage compared to `topic`.
+Therefore, `data` section can be used to store complex data structures, such as `array` and `string`.
+Moreovrer, `data` consumes less gas compared to `topic`.

 ## Remix Demo
 Let's take `Event.sol` contract as an example.